PPM Logo

 A person holding an appointment in this series may submit a proposal for a training or training-related research contract or grant only.

-15. Resident
+15. Clinical Resident or Fellow

-16. Undergraduate/Graduate Students
+16. Undergraduate/Graduate students

-17. Visiting ________________________________
+17. Visiting

 "Visiting" appointments are normally for short-term periods of up to one or two years and are subject to annual reappointment.
 Therefore, appointees to Visiting titles should submit proposals for a period of support that coincides with their current term of appointment.
 If the proposal end date exceeds the end date of the Visiting appointee's current appointment, the proposal should stipulate, by name, a qualifying Co-Principal Investigator who is willing and able to assume the functions as the Principal Investigator and devote adequate time to head the work should the "Visiting" appointee sever connections with the University prior to the proposal termination date.

-3. Procedure for Exception
+C. Procedure for Exception

-4. RESPONSIBILITIES
+IV.
+RESPONSIBILITIES

-1. Department
+A. Department

 Comply with eligibility requirements for submission of proposals for extramural support, coordinate exception procedure, and prepare the written requests with documented justification.

-Assure that adequate salary support is requested commensurate with effort proposed, if applicable.
+Assure that adequate salary support is requested commensurate with effort proposed, if applicable

-4. Vice Chancellor for Research
+D. Vice Chancellor for Research and Innovation

-Exhibit A
+EXHIBIT A

 SUMMARY OF ELIGIBILITY STATUS